slinderman/stats305b/lectures/13_transformers.md

 \end{align*}
 is an attention weight at layer $m$ and head $h$ for $h=1,\ldots,H$.
 (Now you see why we dropped superscripts above &mdash; the notation is a handful!)

-The outputs of the attention heads are linearly combined,
+The outputs of the attention heads are either concatenated or linearly combined,
 \begin{align*}
 \mbY^{(m)} &= \sum_{h=1}^H \mbY^{(m,h)} (\mbV^{(m,h)})^\top \\
 &\triangleq \texttt{mhsa}(\mbX^{(m-1)}).